Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Symplectic stochastic integrators

 \subsection{The backward Kolmogorov equation and related results}

 For the convenience of the reader, we first give a brief review of the theoretical results for the scheme \eqref{scheme} obtained in \cite{WangXinZhang:18} and references therein.
-One natural way to study the expectation of the paths for the SDE given by the Eq.\eqref{eqn:particleSDE} is to consider its associated backward Kolmogorov equation .
-Specifically, we associate the SDE with a partial differential operator $\mathcal{L}$, which is called the generator of the SDE, also known as the flow operator.
+We first define the backward Kolmogorov equation associated with the Eq.\eqref{eqn:particleSDE} as